cloudant-labs/graphdb-slate/source/includes/api/_attachments.md

 });
 ```

 To retrieve a document, make a GET request to `https://$USERNAME.cloudant.com/$DATABASE/$_ID/$ATTACHMENT`.
-The body of the response will be the raw blob file.
+The body of the response is the raw content of the attachment.
+You might pipe the response content directly into a file, for further processing.

 ### Delete